devlulcas/omnilink/README.md

 ### Apps and Packages

 - `web`: A [Next.js](https://nextjs.org) app for the frontend
-- `backend`: A [GO](https://www.go.dev/) app for the backend since I'm not using NextJS API routes this time
 - `eslint-config-custom`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo

-Some of the packages are done in Typescript and others in GO.

 ### Utilities